 - We aggregate all beacons referring to the same PI and write them off to our data lake on Amazon S3 to enable offline analysis with Athena.

-- Furthermore, we compile the tracking beacon stream into 1-minute summaries containing both PI and session data for storage via Amazon ES to enable efficient reporting with Kibana.
+- Furthermore, we compile the tracking beacon stream into 1-minute summaries containing both PI and session data for storage via Amazon OpenSearch Service to enable efficient reporting with Kibana.

 State storage and application management